lithekod/agenda-bot/README.md

 Which channels the messages are sent to is currently specified via either hard-coded constant values (again, not recommended, but at least not a security issue here) or environment variables (`DISCORD_CHANNEL` and `SLACK_CHANNEL`).
-If neither is set the bot will print a list of all channels and their IDs when starting so you can specify a channel.
+If any of the two isn't set the bot will print a list of channels and their IDs when starting so you can specify a channel.

 The following shows all necessary steps needed to build and run the bot: